- all

-Fabien Sanglard deverves his own section here.
+Fabien Sanglard deserves his own section here.
 He published 3 amazing, beautiful books: Game Engine Black Book: Wolfenstein 3D, Game Engine Black Book: DOOM and The Book of CP-System.

 I didn't read these books — I devoured them.